 In our numerical experiments we explored the whole range of contractility levels above the motility initiation threshold $\mathcal{P} > \mathcal{P}c$.
-Similar to what was observed in experiment [36, 37], our simple mechanical model also predicts four possible outcomes of a collision test: reversal, pairing, which can be motile (train) or static (stall), and bypass.
-Our quantitative results are summarized in Fig. 6 showing the regimes diagram on the (\mathcal{P}, F_c) plane.
-The typical trajectories of the colliding active agents for each of the four regimes and the corresponding configurations of molecular motors are illustrated in Fig. 7.
+Similar to what was observed in experiment [36, 37], our simple mechanical model predicts four possible outcomes of a collision test: reversal, pairing, which can be motile (train) or static (stall), and bypass.
+Our quantitative results are summarized in figure 6 showing the regimes diagram on the (\mathcal{P}, F_c) plane.
+The typical trajectories of the colliding active agents for each of the four regime and the corresponding configurations of molecular motors are illustrated in figure 7.
 Similar behavior was also obtained using a much more detailed biochemical model in [16].

-We emphasize that in the reversal regimes, our active segments repolarize during collision as a result of being exposed to large contact forces.
-The result of such "quasielastic" collision is that the colliding agents change the sign of their polarities but not the magnitude of their velocities.
+In the reversal regimes, the active segments repolarize during collision as a result of being exposed to large contact forces.
+The outcome of such 'quasi-elastic' collision is that the colliding agents change the sign of their polarities but not the magnitude of their velocities.